hikyae/schedrem/README.md

 ##### Time

-The time specification is similar to cron, but more readable.
+The time specification is inspired by cron, but is more readable and has some differences.

 Specify integers or a list of integers for `year`, `month`, `day`, `hour`, `minute` to schedule the date(s) and time(s).
 Specify string or a list of strings for `weekday` (abbreviated as `dow`) to schedule the day(s) of the week.